BMW X5 vs X6

 Both the X5 and X6 have M Performance and full M versions.

-There are also the BMW X5 M and X6 M, which are considered ‘full’ M models.
-These are produced by BMW AG’s subsidary BMW M and offer the even higher performance than the M Performance models.
+There are also the BMW X5 M and X6 M, which are considered ‘full-blown’ M models.
+These are produced by BMW AG’s subsidiary, BMW M, and offer unmatched acceleration, speed and handling.

 The BMW X5 and X6 are both similarly priced and feature the same 3.0 liter V6.
 Although they share a lot in common, there are fundamental differences that each appeals to a different kind of driver.

 Being lower to the ground and with a sport-tuned suspension, the X6 will give the driver a coupe-like driving experience.
 It also has a sportier design, and for many buyers its attractive and more distinguished profile will be the deciding factor.

 The BMW X5 is the more practical choice, with more cargo space and cabin room for passengers in the back.
 It is also better suited for off-roading and towing trailers.

 Related: BMW X3 vs X5 (comparing BMW’s compact crossover SAV with their mid-size SAV)